SwingDev/s3-browser-direct-upload/README.md

-# Node Amazon S3 Browser Upload
+# Node Amazon S3 Browser Direct Upload

-`s3-browser-upload` is a node.js library which gives you the ability to upload files to Amazon S3 easily using:
+`s3-browser-direct-upload` is a node.js library which gives you the ability to upload files to Amazon S3 easily using:

 * browser/mobile-based straight-to-S3 uploads using POST
 * S3.upload method